aresys-srl/sct/docs/source/user_manual/analyses.rst

 - `Radar Cross-Section (RCS)`: measuring radar cross-section and its error, peak phase error, clutter and Signal-to-Clutter Ratio (SCR)
 - `Absolute Localization Errors (ALE)`: measuring absolute localization errors both along range and azimuth directions

-An in-depth description of the core algorithm used for point target analysis computation can be found in Arepyextras-Quality documentation.
+An in-depth description of the core algorithm used for point target analysis computation can be found in PERSEO-Quality documentation.

 .. seealso::